Couple therapy in Reading and online

 If you are considering couple therapy

-If relationship difficulties, distance, repeated misunderstandings, or painful relational patterns are part of what brings you here, you are very welcome to book a free 20-minute consultation.
+If relationship difficulties, repeated misunderstandings, distance, or painful relational patterns are part of what brings you here, you are very welcome to book a free 20-minute consultation.

 There is no pressure to continue.